netscaler/netscaler-k8s-ingress-controller/docs/deploy/azure-cic-url.md

      For example, `azurecicreg.azurecr.io/citrix/citrix-k8s-ingress-controller:latest`.

-     Copy the image URL and replace as image in the Citrix ingress controller YAML file.
+     Copy the image URL and replace as image in the Netscaler ingress controller YAML file.